TinkerEdgeT/mendel-docs/GettingStarted.md

 If the device was flashed properly you should be able to login to it:

 ```
-shell.sh
+mdt shell
 ```

 ## Quick Explanation of the Build System

 The build system is relatively straightforward.
 It's a selection of split out multi-target makefiles defined in the `build/` directory.
-Each makefile is designed to be as standalone as possible so that each can be built individually using the `mm` command, or collectively using `m`.

 Adding modules is also relatively straightforward, assuming a decent understanding of GNU Make rules.
 An example of how to get started is available